appAttendance/buzzer/README.md

 A fork of https://github.com/bufferapp/buzzer

-Customized for Hacker Jeopardy at MCH2022
+Customized for Hacker Jeopardy at MCH2022.
+New features:
+* Sound buzzer
+* Red background when the first user presses the buzzer
+* Larger text for usage in a large room

 ## Running the app